asyncapi/spec/spec/asyncapi.md

 {
   "servers": {
     "production": {
-      "host": "{org}.mycompany.com",
+      "host": "api.gemini.com",
-      "path": "/api/v1",
-      "description": "The production API server.",
+      "pathname": "/v1/marketdata/{symbol}",
-      "protocol": "https",
+      "protocol": "wss",
-      "variables": {
+      "description": "Market data is a public API that streams all the market data on a given symbol.", "variables": {
-        "org": {
+        "symbol": {
-          "default": "demo",
-          "description": "This value is assigned by the service provider, in this example `mycompany.com`."
+          "description": "Symbols are formatted as `CCY1CCY2` where prices are in `CCY2` and quantities are in `CCY1`."
         }
       }
     }